wtmitchell/challenge_problems/README.md

 The *Tests executables are unit tests corresponding to each library inside the lib directory.

-pe runs either all problems or the problem number specified as the first argument.
+pe runs Project Euler solutions.
+Without argument it runs all problems, but if a number is specified as the first argument it will solve only that problem.

 Other build targets
 -------------------